-3\.
-When seeding a monolayer on the top (ceiling) of the channel, in step 3 flip the chip downwards during incubation until cell attachment.
+3. When seeding a monolayer on the top (ceiling) of the channel, in step 3 flip the chip downwards during incubation until cell attachment.

-4\.
-After cell attachment, flip the chip upwards again.
+4. After cell attachment, flip the chip upwards again.

-5\.
-Then, for bottom cell seeding, add the channel volume of medium plus cells (at the desired concentration) in the inlet well and aspirate with the micropipette very gently from the outlet well.
+5. Then, for the bottom cell seeding, add the channel volume of medium plus cells (at the desired concentration) in the inlet well and aspirate with a micropipette very gently from the outlet well.

-Stop aspirating before air enters into the channel.

-Remember, once cells are in the channel, it should never be emptied.
+- Stop aspirating before air enters the channel. - Remember, once the cells are in the channel, it should never be emptied.

-6\.
-Cover the inlets and incubate until cell attachment.
+6. Cover the inlets and incubate cell attachment.
 Continue with step 4.

-Important: Be aware not to remove the medium inside of the channel during medium refreshing.
-This will prevent you to avoid the entrance of air bubbles.
+Important: Do not remove the medium inside the channel during medium refreshing.
+This will prevent the entrance of air bubbles.
 Thus, when removing the solution, place the tip of the pipette away from the pinhole to avoid emptying the channel.

-When using BE-Flow in long lasting experiments we recommend using a flow control system of your choosing (rocker, syringe, peristaltic, pressure-based..) to avoid the depletion of nutrients in the media inside the channel.
+When using Be-Flow in long lasting experiments we recommend using a flow control system of your choosing (rocker, syringe, peristaltic, pressure-based..) to avoid the depletion of nutrients in the media inside the channel.